Skip to Content

 A pellet stove should not produce smoke or soot when in operation.
 But when there’s dirt, dust, or ash on the inside of the unit, it can burn away and produce more byproducts – and thus, you’ll see soot or smoke.

-Switch it off, clean everything, and then switch on your pellet stove again.
+Switch it off, clean everything, and switch on your pellet stove again.
 This is a good idea every few weeks with regular use, but especially if you experience any of the most common pellet stove problems.

 See Related: Best Compostable Plates